 We wrote a simple paint program called Phlegm that used the microphone to control brush characteristics.

-My roommate, Nick Thompson, wrote some cool FFT code to analyze the sound, and I wrote the user interface.
+My roommate wrote some cool FFT code to analyze the sound, and I wrote the user interface.

 We mapped sound intensity, pitch, and coherence into various aspects of the brush shape.